KwonNayeon/medium-post-projects/README.md

      - Stopword filtering.
 ### 2. **Web Scraping and Text Analysis of Travel Trends on Blogs**
    - **Post**: [Web Scraping and Text Analysis of Travel Trends on Blogs](https://nayeonkwonds.medium.com/web-scraping-and-text-analysis-of-travel-trends-on-blogs-e83a453d34ed)
-   - **Description**: This project explores the use of web scraping to extract travel-related blog posts using the Naver API.
-The scraped data is then analyzed to identify trends in travel discussions, sentiments, and popular keywords.
-Through this analysis, insights into travel preferences and emerging trends are uncovered.
+   - **Description**: This project explores the use of web scraping to extract travel-related blog posts from Naver using its API.
+The collected data is then analyzed to identify trends in travel discussions, sentiments, and popular keywords.
+Through this analysis, valuable insights into travel preferences and emerging trends are uncovered.
    - **Folder**: `crawling_pet_project`
    - **Features**:
-     - Web crawling with Naver API
+     - Web crawling using the Naver API
-     - Data cleaning and preprocessing with NLTK and Okt for Korean text processing
+     - Data cleaning and preprocessing with NLTK and Okt for processing Korean text
-     - Text Analysis using sentiment analysis, keyword extraction (TF-IDF), and trend analysis
+     - Text analysis, including keyword analysis, sentiment analysis, and topic modeling (LDA)
-     - Visualization of results, including word cloud visualization using `wordcloud`
+     - Visualization of results, including word cloud generation using `wordcloud` package
 <!--
 ---